BRM (Belief Reset Method)

 You can't reset what you're not aware of.

 This step brings unconscious beliefs to the surface, those inherited from childhood, society, culture, or painful events.
-Most of them operate silently but shape every decision.Focus: What must I believe for this experience to feel true right now?
+Many operate outside conscious awareness while continuing to influence emotional responses, perceptions, communication, and behaviour.Focus: What must I believe for this experience to feel true right now?

 Once you uncover the core belief, you can question its validity. -